CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/tools/log-extractor.rst

 Converting
 ----------

-After adding ``hoot`` logs to the queue, simply click the :guilabel:`Convert` button to begin the conversion process.
+After adding ``hoot`` logs to the queue, select the output directory and one of the output types.
+Then, click the :guilabel:`Convert` button to begin the conversion process.
 This may take some time depending on the output format, the size of the ``hoot`` file, and the number of selected signals.

 .. image:: images/log-extractor-convert-button.png
-   :width: 550
+   :width: 70%
    :alt: Picture of bottom bar of convert tab in Tuner

 Common Issues